embumila/alx-higher_level_programming/0x0A-python-inheritance/README.md

  4. Returning True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.

  5. Empty class BaseGeometry.

+ 6. Public instance method: def area(self): that raises an Exception with the message area() is not implemented